 Classic strawberry galette- perfect bake for summer!

-Just like my strawberry pavlova, this strawberry galette is a perfect treat for this time of the year.
+Just like my Strawberry Pavlova and my Summer Tomato Galette, this strawberry galette is a perfect treat for this time of the year.
 If you are not familiar with galettes, let me quickly bring you up to speed.
 Galette in French or crostata in Italian, is basically a flat cake made from short crust dough and filled with sweet or savoury filling.
 They are incredibly easy to make and can be prepared with pretty much any fruit you have on hand.
 Think of them as of a pie, but in much simplified version!

 They’re ideal summery dessert.
 Quick, light and easy.
 Only a handful of ingredients and minimal effort required to make one.
 Honestly, galettes are hard to mess up, making them perfect for any beginner bakers!